Synkevych/dockerize-simflex/README.md

 1. Build the image locally in the `dockerize-simflex` folder:
 `docker build -t simflex:v1 .`
+2. Create volume to save grib_data between the calculations `docker volume create flexpart_vm`
-2. Run the container using created image
-`docker run -it simflex:v1`
+3. Run the container using created image and volumes `docker run -d -v flexpart_vm:/data simflex:v1`
-3. Stop the container
+3. Connect to the container
+`docker exec -it simflex:v1 /bin/bash`
 4. Delete container, all data will be lost
 5. Delete image
 6. Increase performance by adding more cores and memory